dkashinsky/face-api-node/README.md

 // not required, but will speed up things drastically (python required) import '@tensorflow/tfjs-node';

-// implements nodejs wrappers for HTMLCanvasElement, HTMLImageElement, ImageData import * as canvas from 'canvas';

 import * as faceapi from 'face-api.js';

-// patch nodejs environment, we need to provide an implementation of
-// HTMLCanvasElement and HTMLImageElement const { Canvas, Image, ImageData } = canvas
-faceapi.env.monkeyPatch({ Canvas, Image, ImageData })
 ```

 <a name="getting-started"></a>